-15.1 All pupils of compulsory school age are entitled to a full-time education.
+- 15.1 All pupils of compulsory school age are entitled to a full-time education.
 In very exceptional circumstances, where it is in the pupil's best interests, there may be a need for a temporary part-time timetable to meet their individual needs.
 For example, where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a reintegration package.
-A part-time timetable should not be used to manage a pupil's behaviour.

-- 15.2 A part-time timetable must only be in place for the shortest time necessary and not treated as a long-term solution.
+A part-time timetable should not be used to manage a pupil's behaviour. - 15.2 A part-time timetable must only be in place for the shortest time necessary and not treated as a long-term solution.
 Any pastoral support programme or other agreement should have a time limit by which point the pupil is expected to attend full-time, either at school or alternative provision.
-There should also be formal arrangements in place for regularly reviewing it with the pupil and their parents.
-In agreeing to a part-time timetable, a school has agreed to a pupil being absent for part of the week or day and therefore must treat absence as authorised. - 15.3 Any academy wishing to place a pupil on a part-time timetable must complete the Trust paperwork for this.
+There should also be formal arrangements in place for regularly reviewing the timetable with the pupil and their parents.
+In agreeing to a part-time timetable, a school has agreed to a pupil being absent for part of the week or day and therefore must treat absence as authorised. - 15.3 Any academy wishing to place a pupil on a part-time timetable must complete the Trust paperwork for this. - 15.4 A part-time timetable should: - have the agreement of both the setting and the parent the pupil normally lives with; - have a clear ambition and be part of the pupil's widder support, health care or reintegration plan; - have regular review dates which include the pupil and their parents to ensure it is only in place for the shortest time necessary; and